 End of life planning

-A Power of attorney is a legal document that let you appoint one or more people to help you make decisions or to make decisions on your behalf.
-This gives you more control over what happens to you if you have an accident or an illness and can’t make your own decisions. - Services and support towards the end of life
+• Power of Attorney is a legal document that lets you appoint one or more people to help you make decisions, or to make decisions on your behalf.
+This gives you more control over what happens to you in the event of a medical condition which prevents you making decisions at the time.

 Assisted dying and euthanasia